 The complications of excess mineralocorticoid administration include hypertension and hypokalemia.

 Aldosterone deficiency may lead to salt wasting with consequent failure to thrive, hypovolemia, and shock.

 Congenital adrenal hyperplasia is a relatively rare autosomal recessive disorder but if the diagnosis it carries significant mental and physical morbidity and mortality.
-The condition is best managed by a multidisciplinary team that includes a geneticist, endocrinologist, pediatrician, nurse, and a mental health counselor.
+The condition is best managed by an interprofessional team that includes a geneticist, endocrinologist, pediatrician, nurse, and a mental health counselor.
 Prenatal diagnosis and treatment of affected females is very important, to minimize genital virilization.
 Because 21-hydroxylase deficiency is often undiagnosed in affected males until they have severe adrenal insufficiency, all US states and many other countries have instituted newborn screening programs that measure 17-hydroxyprogesterone concentration).
 Newborn screening can detect almost all infants with classic CAH and some infants with nonclassic CAH.

 |||Tajima T, Health problems of adolescent and adult patients with 21-hydroxylase deficiency.
 Clinical pediatric endocrinology : case reports and clinical investigations : official journal of the Japanese Society for Pediatric Endocrinology.
 2018 [PubMed PMID: 30393437]|

 |||McCann-Crosby B,Placencia FX,Adeyemi-Fowode O,Dietrich J,Franciskovich R,Gunn S,Axelrad M,Tu D,Mann D,Karaviti L,Sutton VR, Challenges in Prenatal Treatment with Dexamethasone.
 Pediatric endocrinology reviews : PER.
 2018 Sep [PubMed PMID: 30371037]|